Dr Benjamin Wardhaugh, Principal Investigator

 Dr Yelda Nasifoglu, Researcher

 Yelda studied architecture in New York and architectural history and theory in Montreal before working as an architect for eight years.
-Witnessing the proliferation of the digital in architectural design, she returned to academia to investigate the roots and philosophical underpinnings of mathematical thinking, first with a MSc in history of science at Oxford and is currently a PhD candidate in architectural history and theory at McGill University with her dissertation on ‘Robert Hooke’s Praxes: Reading, Drawing, Building’.
+Witnessing the proliferation of the digital in architectural design, she returned to academia to investigate the roots and philosophical underpinnings of mathematical thinking with a MSc in history of science at Oxford, and a PhD in architectural history and theory at McGill University with her dissertation on ‘Robert Hooke’s Praxes: Reading, Drawing, Building’.
 Her research concentrates on the theoretical intentions ascribed to mathematics during the early modern period, the perceived disconnect between geometry and materiality, nature of mathematical diagrams, and different conceptions of praxis.

 [faculty page forthcoming]